snoovpy/cursor-ai-bypass/README.md

 2. Edit the configuration file:
    Open `config.yaml` or `config.json` and set the variables based on your pc setup for more read `config.yaml`

-3. Log out of your Cursor AI IDE
+3. Log out of your current Cursor account and close it.

 4. Go to your favorite temp mail provider (temp-mail.com)